DEFRA/adp-portal/README.md

 ### Environment Variables

 The application requires the following environment variables to be set.
 We recommend creating a `.env` file in the root of your repo (this is ignored by Git) and pasting the variables in to this file.
 This file will be used whenever you run a script through `yarn` such as `yarn dev`.
+All environment variables that are left blank can be found in the dev keyvault in azure

 ```sh
 APP_BASE_URL=http://localhost:3000